 Kent Harada (Project Manager), Shane Brown (Finance Manager), Donovan Macanas (VIP Coordinator), and Tina Li (Systems Integrator)

-Manoa Astronomical Technologies (MAT) is a Vertically Integrated Projects (VIP), currently in its second iteration.
+Vertically Integrated Projects (VIP), currently in its second iteration.
 Dr. Trimble’s research laboratory, R.I.P.
 Laboratory, oversees MAT.
 VIP is geared to get underclassmen involved with the design process before their senior year.
 By the time senior design comes around, those members will be aware of the workload to come.
 Furthermore, if an underclassman sticks with the same VIP project, that member will be familiar with the content and context of the project.

-Last year, MAT created a Newtonian Telescope named Pioneer 01-AThe telescope’s subsystems that MAT fabricated includes its primary mirror cell (the means of supporting the primary parabolic 12″ mirror), the secondary mirror cell (which supports a flat mirror that projects the image to the observer), its instrument mounting system (which mounts a focuser and a camera), and its Optical Tube Assembly (which is the primary means to support the above).
+Pioneer 01-A. The telescope’s subsystems that MAT fabricated includes its primary mirror cell (the means of supporting the primary parabolic 12″ mirror), the secondary mirror cell (which supports a flat mirror that projects the image to the observer), its instrument mounting system (which mounts a focuser and a camera), and its Optical Tube Assembly (which is the primary means to support the above).
 The mirrors and the German-Equatorial Mount were donated to MAT.

 This year we will be working to improve the previous year’s design with the intent of improving the collimation process, improving the stability of the primary mirror, and capturing images produced by Pioneer with a high-definition camera.
 To do this we are redesigning the primary mirror cell and adding a focuser that is compatible with said high definition camera.